grekinsky/blockchain-marquee-dapp/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+Set `CONTRACT_ADDRESS` environment variable to use the deployed contract at the specified address instead of attempt to deploy a new instance.

+The deployed address in Ropsten test network is `0xE6899CF4225fB26B7BE7506E8f4428e2c1585880`.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**